 Another rule associated with a 401(k) is that you must start taking “required minimum distributions” at some point.
-That means once you hit a certain age, you must start withdrawing funds from your 401(k) account — and paying taxes on them.
+That means once you hit a certain age, you must begin withdrawing funds from your 401(k) account — and paying taxes on them.

 Currently, the requirement is that you start taking distributions the year after you turn 70 ½.
 Then you have to take out distributions by December 31 of each following year.
 Your minimum required amount is determined by the IRS based on your life expectancy.
 There’s nothing quite like a government tax agency predicting your lifespan, is there?

-Obviously, it’s great not to have those expenses, but it can be helpful to talk to a tax professional to get a better idea of your taxes, especially in that first year of retirement or required minimum distributions.
+It’s great not to have those expenses, but it can be helpful to talk to a tax professional to get a better idea of your taxes, especially in that first year of retirement or required minimum distributions.
 The more prepared you are, the more financial flexibility you can have!

 What’s the difference between a traditional 401(k) and a Roth 401(k)?